Winter News from Toronto: Entry into the Country (How to Get to Toronto and Things to Know!)

 Enjoy your stay in Toronto!

-That concludes my trip from Kansai International Airport to Toronto via Vancouver Airport!
+That concludes my account of traveling from Kansai International Airport to Toronto via Vancouver Airport!

-I hope this article will be helpful for those who are not good at English or are afraid of traveling abroad alone when planning their trip to North America.
+I hope this will be helpful for those who are not confident in their English skills or are afraid to travel abroad alone and are planning a trip to North America.

-Beyond is offering a three-month business trip to Canada for infrastructure projects.
+At Beyond, we offer a 3-month business trip to Canada as part of our infrastructure projects.
 If you're interested, please apply!

 https://recruit.beyondjapan.com/entry

-Our local subsidiary, Beyond GTA Inc., is also currently recruiting members.
-Please feel free to apply!
+We are also recruiting members at our local subsidiary, Beyond GTA Inc. Please feel free to apply!

 https://www.beyondgta.com